 News and Events

-Rogel Cancer Center faculty and trainees will lead two dozen presentations, posters and moderated sessions at the American Society for Clinical Oncology annual meeting.
+Rogel Cancer Center faculty and trainees will lead more than three dozen presentations, posters and moderated sessions at the American Society of Hematology 2023 annual meeting.
 This year’s meeting will be held in-person and virtually in San Diego, California.
 Find a list of U-M presenters and other resources for attendees.